 Hopefully, giving yourself a gentle pat down and carefully retracing your steps will result in finding your devices.

-This happens a lot to individuals who are in the habit of putting their hearing aids in or taking them out in the bathroom.
+This happens a lot to people who are in the habit of putting their hearing aids in or taking them out in the bathroom.

 “I believe that the only safe place in a bathroom for your hearing aid is in your ear,” Jones said.
 “Instead, find a place in your home, often the bedroom, where you can sit down to insert and remove your hearing aids and store them in their case.
 If you must insert or remove your hearing aid over a hard surface like a counter, lay down a soft towel to cushion the blow and reduce the bouncing in case you drop it – and if the bathroom is your only option, plug the sink and close the toilet lid.”